haringpula/Project-Deliverables-Automation-System/README.md

+# Project-Deliverables-Automation-System

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This is a project deliverables tracker. made with Java, MySQL, and JUnit.
+Still a work in progress.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains these folders:

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies
+- `res`: the folder to maintain resources
+- `test`: the folder to maintain test cases

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.
+> For some editor specific settings, open `.vscode/settings.json` and update the related settings there.

 ## Dependency Management

 The `JAVA PROJECTS` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
-# Project-Deliverables-Automation-System